frankMusacchia/DEA/README.md

-#DEA1.0 - Differential  Expression analysis using Annocript
+# DEA1.0 - Differential  Expression analysis using Annocript
-# Author: Francesco Musacchia (2014)
+Author: Francesco Musacchia (2018)

-Mission
+**Mission**
 This software permits to execute differential expression analysis using many samples from RNA-seq experiment.
 It needs in input the files as they come from the count of reads which after mapping with transcripts.
-For example you could use Bowtie, STAR, etc to align your raw reads against a transcriptome and then SAMTOOLS to execute the count of reads.
+Forexample you could use Bowtie, STAR, etc to align your raw reads against a transcriptome and then SAMTOOLS to execute the count of reads.

 If you have N samples, then you should get N files with counts.
 Output file from samtools is one with a column with the transcript name and count of reads aligning on it (3rd column).
 You can change the index of this column in CONFIGURATION/config_program.txt.

 Starting from the counts files, DEA0.1 permits to:
 - (A) merge the counts columns in a unique file